-Designer and architect Tony Ingrao enjoys juxtaposing contemporary furnishings with antiques for maximum impact, as he did in TV presenter Donny Deutsch’s living room, where velvet-upholstered bergères flank a mounted medicine cabinet by Damien Hirst.
+Designer and architect Tony Ingrao enjoys juxtaposing contemporary furnishings with antiques for maximum impact, as in TV presenter Donny Deutsch’s living room, where velvet-upholstered bergères flank a mounted medicine cabinet by Damien Hirst.

 Jaklitsch/Gardner Architects115 W. 27th St., nr.
 Sixth Ave., ninth fl.; 212-620-9166; jaklitschgardner.com

 This studio of 15 architects and designers has won numerous accolades, including the Award of Excellence from the AIA.
 The firm is keen to highlight the specific qualities of each site, with an eye toward sustainable practices. (ecofriendly)

 Using one continuous surface to create fully functioning homes, Sanders’s designs push the capabilities of computers and challenge clients to think creatively.
 A concrete floor may dip to form a padded conversation pit—then rise up to turn into a countertop.